What is the DAC-SASH Program?

 To qualify for DAC-SASH, homeowners must live in one of the top 25 percent most disadvantaged communities statewide using the CalEnviroScreen, and be a billing customer of Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or San Diego Gas & Electric (SDG&E).
 Homeowners must also meet income qualifications as denoted by annual CARE and FERA guidelines.
 See the CPUC website for more information.

-Like SASH, the DAC-SASH program will integrate job training opportunities into every project, creating ladders of opportunity for individuals from all backgrounds to access well-paid jobs in California’s solar industry, and ensuring lasting community impact.
+The DAC-SASH program integrates job training opportunities into every project, creating ladders of opportunity for individuals from all backgrounds to access well-paid jobs in California’s solar industry, and ensuring lasting community impact.

-GRID will be accepting applications to DAC-SASH through our Energy for All program.
-Energy for All bundles state funding for solar with other local incentives and private philanthropy to make solar technology available at no-to-very-low cost to our clients.
+GRID is accepting applications to DAC-SASH through our Energy for All Program.
+The Energy for All Program bundles state funding for solar with other local incentives and private philanthropy to make solar technology available at low to no cost to our clients.

-Maximize financial savings for low-income households who need it the most.
+Maximize financial savings for low-income households in environmentally disadvantaged communities.

 Ensure consumer protection and long-term participant benefit.

 Provide education on energy efficiency and existing programs that can provide further benefits to families.

 Ensure robust participation and access for qualified billing customers/ratepayers in PG&E, SCE, and SDG&E territories.